AndrewSmithDev/component-object-model/README.md

     const errorMessage = form.getPasswordLengthMessage();
     expect(errorMessage).toBeDefined();
   });

-  it("ensures that the passwords match", async () => {
-    await form.fillForm({ password: "password1", confirmPassword: "password2" });
-    await form.submit();

-    const errorMessage = form.getPasswordsDoNotMatchMessage();
-    expect(errorMessage).toBeDefined();
 });
-});
 ```

 ## Conclusion

-In conclusion, the Component Object Model (COM) pattern is a powerful technique that can greatly improve the maintainability and efficiency of your test suite.
-By extracting the interactions and queries of your React components into a reusable module, the COM pattern makes it easier to read, understand, and write tests.
-Additionally, it allows for easy reuse of the same component interactions across multiple tests, and also makes it easier to make changes to the component without affecting the test code.
-I hope this post has provided valuable insights into the benefits of using the COM pattern in your React testing strategy.
+Extracting the component interactions and queries into a separate "Component Object Model" (COM) class can provide numerous benefits when testing React components.
+This separation leads to increased reusability of the same component interactions across multiple tests, reducing the need for repetitive code.
+As a result, updating the component becomes a smoother process, since only the COM needs to be updated, instead of each individual test.

+By abstracting the implementation details of the component into a distinct class, the test code becomes more concise and easy to read, making it easier for developers to comprehend and maintain the test suite.
+The simplified structure of the test code helps keep the testing suite organized and efficient, making it easier to identify and fix any potential bugs.

+This leads to a more streamlined and manageable testing process, ultimately resulting in higher-quality software.

 ## Bonus